polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 ### 2. Contribute to implementing the IBC standards in Solidity or create your own standard.
 **Label: [IBC Solidity](https://github.com/polymerdevs/PIT-Phase-1/issues?q=is:issue+is:open+label:%22IBC+Solidity%22)**

 IBC is a well documented and battle-tested protocol with many developers contributing code/standards to improve its developer experience and help other applications build off of their work.
-The PIT empowers further contributions, there are a few IBC standards Polymer thinks can be used by a wide variety of applications.
+The Polyverse empowers further contributions, there are a few IBC standards Polymer thinks can be used by a wide variety of applications.